ostd/arch/x86/cpu/context/

 }

-/// Activates thread-local storage pointer on the current CPU.
+/// Activates the thread-local storage pointer for the current task.

 ///